top of page

 I’ve had the unfortunate encounter of dealing with a client once who just expected their website to bring them clients without doing any marketing because quote “they hated it.”
 I’ve had 2 clients pumped to sell their services after working with me but soon after one close their business because of bouts of depression brought on by external factors, while the other didn’t renew their hosting because she was dealing with a personal situation.

 So let’s shake the cock n bull about who you think I am and what you think I do.
 I’m not a magician and visual branding isn’t some magic wand I wave over your services.
-If after taking my time to understand your industry, and why the people you want to work with, works with you and then differentiating that service such that it sticks out like a sore thumb, you do nothing with it, that’s on you, not me.
+If after taking my time to understand your industry, and why the people you want to work with, work with you and then differentiating that service such that it sticks out like a sore thumb, you do nothing with it, that’s on you, not me.

 I am the Founder and Visual Brand Strategist at The BrandTUB **Put the service you provide online with The One-Page **Do the research on your own with The One-Page Workbook **Sign up to receive these weekly articles in your inbox if you’re not quite ready to work with me yet.